Kate Middleton Stuns in the Oriental Circlet—Her Largest Diamond Tiara Yet

 After her passing in 2002, the tiara was passed from the Queen Mother to Queen Elizabeth II, who wore it once during her reign on a state visit to Malta in 2005.

-Why the Oriental Circlet Tiara Matters Today
+The Legacy of the Oriental Circlet Tiara Today

 Garrard considers Queen Victoria’s Oriental Circlet Tiara one of the most important Victorian-era jewels in the Royal Collection and among the earliest and most significant tiaras created by Garrard for the British Royal Family.